Update your Exchange Online PowerShell module to V3 before it’s too late

 Update Exchange Online PowerShell module

-This Microsoft article states that the V2 Exchange Online Management module is dying.
-This official guide recommends you uninstall the old EXO module and then install the new one.
+Currently, RPS is blocked and the Exchange Online PowerShell module V3 is needed to manage Exchange Online with PowerShell.
+If you’re still using New-PSSession or a legacy ExchangeOnlineManagement module, you need to update your methods, and do it quick.
+This official guide from Microsoft recommends you uninstall the old EXO module (V2) and then install the new one.
 I’m sure there is a valid reason to push admins down this path, but I find it easier to simply update the old module.
 The only side-effect of this method was that I’ve seen a double IntelliSense suggestion for e.g. Connect-ExchangeOnline.
 The side effect prevailed for about 5 minutes after restarting the Windows PowerShell ISE, so I wouldn’t exactly call it troublesome.

 So, to update the Exchange Online PowerShell module, simply run your Exchange Online PowerShell console with admin permissions and use the following cmdlet: